michaelerlihson/scientific-resources/README.md

 - Deep Learning Paper Reviews(mostly in Hebrew)

+- Blogs, written by me (also in collaboration with other people)

 - Learning Materials on Data Science and Machine Learning Includes content about programming (mostly python), Machine Learning book, mathematical tools required to master Machine Learning, interesting Math resources (all in English)